 Everyone’s favourite boy wizard, Harry Potter, made a visit to Freshwater West beach in Harry Potter and the Deathly Hallows where they filmed scenes at Dobby’s Shell House.
-The house, built purposely for the film, was removed after filming so it’s no longer able to be seen.
+The house, built purposely for the film, was removed after filming so it’s no longer able to be seen although if you scour the shores here you will find dedications to Dobby.
 Freshwater Beach was also used as a location for a scene in Robin Hood starring Russell Crowe, where he leads his army to battle across the sands.

 Pembroke was used as a location in the film adaptation of bestseller novel, Me Before You, being the home-town of the two main characters.
 The town’s beautiful castle makes appearances, as well as stunning shots across the still millpond and Main Street.

 Tenby’s iconic St Catherine’s Island visible from South Beach starred in the award winning BBC television series, Sherlock, when it took on the role of “Sherrinford” – a maximum security prison.
 The location can be seen in the last episode of Series 4, which was first aired in January 2017.